pcingola/bds/manual/docs/language.md

 # Language
-Learning BigDataScript language (`bds`) is almost trivial, all the statements and expression and data types do what you expect.
+Learning bds language (`bds`) is almost trivial, all the statements and expression and data types do what you expect.

-BigDataScript is really simple and you should be able to code within a few minutes.
+bds is really simple and you should be able to code within a few minutes.
 This section is intended as a reference, so just glance through it.